 As with other Apple products, the software that powers iBeacon is a proprietary, closed standard.
 Naturally, Apple made software development kits (SDKs) available for third parties to build beacon applications but the core of iBeacon’s code remains locked away in Cupertino, California.

 The signal that iBeacon broadcasts contains three pieces of information and each has a role in how information from the beacon is interpreted and used.
-The four components are:
+The components are:

 When data from applications is collected and analyzed, these three parts of the iBeacon signal make it possible to do things like track movement within a location (because, for example, you know that a device moved from the range of a beacon with one Minor to another) or know more about which store locations certain customers like to visit (because you know which app users interacted with a given beacon Major).